 2002 - Riise netted the only goal of the game as we kicked off our Premiership campaign at Aston Villa, with Peter Enckleman then saving a Michael Owen penalty.

 1956 - Keeper Tommy Younger made his reds debut but could not prevent us losing 3-2 to Huddersfield Town at Anfield.
 Billy Liddell nabbed both our goals, with one coming from the spot.
 Future red Dave Hickson was amongst the scorers for the Terriers, with Ron Simpson and Willie Davie also on target.

 2000 - Dominic Matteo was sold to Leeds United for £4m.
 He had scored twice in 155 appearances for the reds and quit Elland Road in July 2004 to rejoin Graeme Souness at Blackburn Rovers.

 1997 - Peter Beardsley signed for Bolton Wanderers from Newcastle United for £450,000.
 He netted twice in 21 appearances for the Trotters, before moving on again to Fulham.

 1999 - Robbie Keane joined Coventry City from Wolverhampton Wanderers for £6m, after twelve strikes in 34 outings for the Sky Blues.

 2009 – Reserves centre-half Mikel San José re-joined Athletic de Bilbao on loan, signing on again permanently the following May after three goals in thirty outings that season.

-2011 - Djimi Traoré joined Olympique de Marseille, playing twelve Ligue 1 games last season.
-On the same day, forward Nabil El Zhar was released by the reds after scoring just once in 32 first-team outings and is now playing for Levante U.D. in Spain.
+2011 - Djimi Traoré joined Olympique de Marseille, playing twenty times in his one season there.
+On the same day, forward Nabil El Zhar was released by the reds after scoring just once in 32 first-team outings.

 A losing start